TheArturthur/CoppermindScraper/Cosmere/Ruin.md

  by  Elisgardor  [[Sazed\|Sazed]] ascending to [[Harmony\|Harmony]]
 ### Achieving Harmony
+For the history of Sazed prior to becoming Ruin, see Sazed#History.
 >“*You think this was your plan?
 It was [Preservation]'s.
 His all along.
 You created the thing that can kill you, Ruin.*”
 \-Vin[52]